 10. Finishing Details

-Characters can worship and gain mechanical benefits from any deity listed in the table of gods in the Player Core (beginning on page 35) or detailed in Lost Omens Gods & Magic so long as they follow the deity’s listed divine sanctification rule and the deity is not limited or restricted.
+Characters can worship and gain mechanical benefits from any deity listed in the table of gods in the Player Core (beginning on page 35) or detailed in Lost Omens: Gods and Magic so long as they follow the deity’s listed divine sanctification rule and the deity is not limited or restricted.
 (See the Character Options page for whether a deity is limited or restricted.)

 Characters can revere deities they do not worship.
 Revering a deity means that your character might do things like wearing the deity’s holy symbol, attending the deity’s religious services, or performing other acts of obeisance that aren’t rewarded with spells or divine powers.
 A character can revere as many deities as they wish, but can worship and receive power from only one.

 Note that a number of deities will die during 2024 as part of the War of Immortals event.
-For more information, including on gaining a free rebuild if the deity your character worships dies, see Rebuilding Your Character.
+For more information, including on gaining a free rebuild if the deity your character worships dies, see Deity Death Rebuilds.

 Pantheons

-instead of specific deities, in which case they gain the benefits of the pantheon as a whole.
-Characters in Society play must choose a patron deity when following a pantheon.
+(click to close) instead of specific deities, in which case they gain the benefits of the pantheon as a whole.
+Pathfinder Society characters must choose a patron deity when following a pantheon.
 They can use both their patron deity and the pantheon as a whole to satisfy access and prerequisites, but not any other deities in the pantheon individually.
 For instance, a character could worship the Godclaw, with Iomedae as their patron deity, in which case they could take options related to both Iomedae and the Godclaw, but this wouldn’t automatically allow them to take options related to Torag, Irori, Abadar, or Asmodeus.

 Edicts and Anathema in Society Play

-Several characters, such as clerics or champions, must abide by the edicts and anathema of their deity to receive divine powers from that deity.
-To allow a wide variety of characters in Society play, the rules around edicts and anathema are slightly relaxed.
-It is generally assumed that all characters can participate in Pathfinder Society adventures without running afoul of their deity’s edicts and anathema—attempting to perform the primary objective of an official Pathfinder Society mission by itself will not cause a character to fall out of favor with their deity.
-For example, Pharasma prohibits robbing tombs, but a cleric of Pharasma can accept a Society mission to retrieve an artifact from a pyramid, confident that the Society has gone through the proper channels to secure the rights to retrieve the artifact.
+To allow a wide variety of characters in Pathfinder Society play, the rules around edicts and anathema are slightly relaxed.
+All characters can participate in Pathfinder Society adventures without running afoul of their deity’s or classes’ edicts and anathema.
+Assume the Society has ensured that attempting to perform the primary objective of an official Pathfinder Society mission by itself will not cause a character to fall out of favor with their deity.

-Remember that edicts and anathema exist to create roleplaying opportunities at the table for your character, and should not be used by the GM to pressure PCs, or by PCs to pressure other members of the table toward specific styles of play.
+Remember that edicts and anathema exist to create roleplaying opportunities at the table for your character, not to be used by the GM or players to pressure others at the table toward specific styles of play.